wbenson2/GA-Tech-Projects/README/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- _99.96.118.27_

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the jumpbox.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- _Jumpbox_
+- _Public IP Address: 20.213.149.171_
+- _Private IP Address: 10.0.0.4_

 A summary of the access policies in place can be found in the table below.